GGP1/kure/README.md

 - **Cross-Platform:** Linux, macOS, BSD and Windows supported.
 - **Offline:** Data is handled locally, no connection is established with 3rd parties.
 - **Secure:** Each record is encrypted using **AES-GCM 256-bit** and a **unique** password.
 Furthermore, the user's master password is **never** stored on disk, it's encrypted and temporarily kept **in-memory** inside a protected buffer, decrypted when it's required and destroyed immediately after it.
 The key derivation function used is Argon2 with the **id** version.
-- **Easy-to-use:** Extremely intuitive and does not require advanced technical skills.
+- **Easy-to-use:** Extremely intuitive, does not require advanced technical skills.
 - **Portable:** Both Kure and the database compile to binary files and they can be easily carried around in an external device.
 - **Multiple formats:** Store entries, cards and files of any type.